Michael Ruse

-Career
+Early life and career

 Ruse was born in Birmingham, England, attending Bootham School, York.
 He took his undergraduate degree at the University of Bristol (1962), his master's degree at McMaster University, Hamilton, Ontario (1964), and Ph.D. at the University of Bristol (1970).

 Ruse taught at the University of Guelph in Ontario, Canada for 35 years.
-Since his retirement from Guelph, he has taught at Florida State University and is the Lucyle T. Werkmeister Professor of Philosophy (2000–present).
+Since his retirement from Guelph, he had taught at Florida State University and was the Lucyle T. Werkmeister Professor of Philosophy (2000–20??).
 In 1986, he was elected as a Fellow of both the Royal Society of Canada and the American Association for the Advancement of Science.
-He has received honorary doctorates from the University of Bergen, Norway (1990), McMaster University, Ontario, Canada (2003) and the University of New Brunswick, Fredericton, New Brunswick, Canada (2007).
+He received honorary doctorates from the University of Bergen, Norway (1990), McMaster University, Ontario, Canada (2003) and the University of New Brunswick, Fredericton, New Brunswick, Canada (2007).
 In September 2014 he was made an Honorary Doctor of Science by University College London.

 Ruse was a key witness for the plaintiff in the 1981 test case (McLean v.
 Arkansas) of the state law permitting the teaching of "creation science" in the Arkansas school system.
 The federal judge ruled that the state law was unconstitutional.

 His 1996 book on the idea of progress in biology (orthogenesis), Monad to Man, had a mixed reception from other philosophers of biology.

 Peter J. Bowler described it as an important and controversial book on the status of evolutionism.